 The zirconia crown disadvantages center around their strength.
 One of zirconia crowns’ problems is that it’s so strong, it’s more difficult to work with.
 Another one of zirconia crown disadvantages is that you won’t see decay until it’s too late.

 X-rays can’t penetrate zirconia, so you won’t realize you have zirconia crown problems until you develop tooth crown pain or your crown falls off.

 But the advantages of zirconia dental crowns are hard to deny.
 The crystal material has an amazingly life-like finish, and it’s extraordinarily durable.
 Since these crowns fuse so well, they require less of your natural tooth to be removed to fit the tooth crown.

 For most people, zirconia crowns problems never become an issue.

 BruxZir crowns are the most prescribed brand of full-contour zirconia dental crowns.
 They’re used for:

-BruxZir crown prep can be more difficult for your Brooklyn cosmetic dentist because the substance is incredibly hard.
+BruxZir crown prep can be more difficult for your cosmetic dentist because the substance is incredibly hard.
 But BruxZir crown prep to prepare your actual tooth for the crown is less invasive than traditional crowns because the process requires less natural tooth removal.

 There aren’t many BruxZir crown disadvantages.
 As with other types of zirconia dental material, one of the primary BruxZir crown disadvantages is that the material is so strong, you won’t know there’s a problem until it happens.